 The undergraduate curriculum in nuclear engineering covers the fundamental aspects of the field, emphasizes basic principles, and educates you in the use of these principles to solve many kinds of engineering problems.
-The curriculum guide (program of study) by hours for 2009-2010 and by semester with detailed footnotes for the B.S.N.R.E. program can be found in the Appendix.
-You may also access this material at www.me.gatech.edu/undergraduate/degrees_bsnre_curr.shtml
+The curriculum guide (program of study) by hours and by semester with detailed footnotes for the B.S.N.R.E. program can be found in the Appendix.
+You may also access this material at www.me.gatech.edu/undergraduate/degrees bsnre curr.shtml